ar6841/Dual_Quaternion_Control/README.md

 # Dual_Quaternion_Control
-Robotic control using dual quaternion algebra
+Header files for robotic control using dual quaternion algebra.
+More controllers to be added